XunkyM/XunkyM/README.md

 ### Hi there 👋
+I am learning coding!
+I have a background in healthcare and I am getting very interested in how to merge coding in that sector I am looking to collaborate on healthcare projects

 <!--
 **XunkyM/XunkyM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.